 But before going to Saudi Arabia I had to return to the U.S. to obtain a work visa from the Saudi embassy in Washington.
-My parents were happy I was home for a visit but less than enthusiastic about my next destination.
-The U.S. State Department had just issued a travel warning for Saudi Arabia.
+My parents were happy I was home for a visit but less than enthusiastic about my next destination, to be quite hones.
+The U.S. State Department had just issued a travel warning for Saudi Arabia at the time.

 The Saudi embassy issued my work visa in March 2003, and I departed for the Kingdom forthwith.
 As our plane approached Saudi airspace, I was given a customs form upon which "Death to Drug Traffickers" was inscribed in big red letters.
 Meanwhile, the flight attendants were serving the last alcoholic drinks to expats.
 An amiable Saudi from Jeddah sensed my nervousness and tried to assure me that I would be okay in his country.

 After staying in a hotel for a couple of nights, the other two new instructors and I moved into a spacious villa and began teaching.

 The U.S. invasion of Iraq, which began a few days after my arrival, had little impact on us.
 A few American missiles inadvertently landed on Saudi soil, but Riyadh was untouched by the hostilities.
 My students were cordial and respectful as always, but one did grill me about why my country decided to attack Iraq.